JackieMaster/ERC721-Marketplace/README.md

 # `Disclamer` :

     - for educational purpose only
-    - if you have a questions dm on Discord : Mowgli#7713
+    - if you have a questions dm on Discord : J@ckie
     - if you have a job for me or you need a help in a project Contact :
-            Telegram : @mowgli_9
+            Telegram : StrongJackie
-            Discord : Mowgli#7713
+            Discord : J@ckie